Visby-class corvette: Cancellation

 In November 2022, the supreme commander of the Swedish armed forces, General Micael Bydén, published his recommendations for how the armed forces should grow over the coming years at the request of the Swedish government.
 This included the recommendation that the Visby Gen 2 corvettes should be equipped with longer-range surface-to-air missiles than those which will be used on the "Visby Gen 1" in order for the ships to be able to act as part of NATO integrated air and missile defences.
 Further recommendations included modifications to the ships to increase their interoperability with both NATO's standing maritime groups and the Joint Expeditionary Force.

-Replacement

 In February 2023, following the 2022 Russian invasion of Ukraine, Sweden decided to reconsider its naval format and to cancel the Visby Generation 2.
-Its adhesion to NATO and the need for more capable platforms let to the decision to cancel the ship in favour of a clean sheet larger design.
+Its ascension to NATO and the need for more capable platforms led to the decision to cancel the ship in favour of a clean sheet larger design.

-As of June 2023, more details of a new class of corvettes, the Luleå class were shared by the Ministry of Defence.
+As of June 2023, more details of a new class of corvettes, the were shared by the Ministry of Defence.
 And in 2024, Babcock and Saab began their collaboration on the design of the class.

+However, the Swedish government concluded that the Swedish commitments required a larger vessel capable of long distance air defence and also regarded time being of the essence, which required a more off the shelf solution to be delivered in time.
+Thus, on 24 November 2025, Swedish Defence Minister Pål Jonson announced that Sweden in open tender would choose a supplier for the four frigates in early 2026 to be named the Luleå-class.